mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 When a content provider signs up the following information will be required to register:

 - Must provide [gov-id](/government-os-services/id-gov/).
-- Provide [debit](/micro-debit/) or credit card.
+- Provide [E-Check](/e-check/) or credit card.
 - A $500.00 dollar setup a fee is required (configurable).
 - Must define if they are going to be providing explicit content.
 - A summary of the content service that they will be providing to the marketplace.
 - Enter domain in which the content filtering will be taking place for.
 This will be verified by oAuth to the United States DNS System for verification.
-- Register any personal profiles that have copyright(s) to be verified while submitting content.
+A callback URL will be provided to the American DNS System if the owner changes to cancel the content moderation profile service for that domain.

 Before the content provider is approved, they must agree to the following terms and conditions:

 - All approved content must display the [content splash screen](./content-splah-screen/) for all long form videos.
 For short form content an indicator must be clickable to view the content [splash screen information](./content-splah-screen/).
 - Each domain using the content filtering service must require a [gov-id](/government-os-services//id-gov) if it has age restrictions based on explicit content.
-- Must provide filters in-order for content owners to filter out content they are not interested in.
+- Must provide filters in-order for content owners to filter out content they are not interested in based on content filtering categories.

 If the user is over 18 and agree to the viewing of explicit content. the system must provide the [content categories for over 18](./content-categories-for-18-over/).